-Due to the limited available space, a FODO cell solution as in the LER and HER arcs of PEP-II was not easily feasible.
-A compact arc design has been chosen which allows for both emittance with energy tenability and dispersion suppression in the RF/injection straight.
 Each arc houses four dipoles, interleaved with 4 quadrupoles.
 The philosophy is to construct eight 1.28 m long dipoles with a peak field of 1.635 T at 800 MeV.
-Each dipole is segmented into sixteen, 0.08-m-long steel pieces, to allow the magnet length to be shortened to increase the field at lower energies.
+Each dipole is segmented into sixteen, 0.08 m long steel pieces, to allow the magnet length to be shortened to increase the field at lower energies.
 The long magnet coils will not change even though some of the segments are removed.
-The segments will be removed when going to low energies, in order to keep four symmetrical sub-magnets.
-Therefore we will keep precisely the curvature of the beam trajectory, and thus the vacuum chamber will not need to be changed, and the ring circumference will not change significantly.
-This change will allow for increased synchrotron radiation at low energies, thus shortening the damping times, and for higher beam-beam tune shifts, and corresponding higher luminosity.
-The possibility to install a 7.5 T, 1-m-long super-conducting wiggler in the RF/injection straight is also being studied.
+The segments will be removed when going to low energies, in order to keep four symmetrical submagnets.
+This will maintain the curvature of the beam trajectory, therefore the vacuum chamber will not need to be changed.
+This design increases synchrotron radiation at low energies, shortening the damping times, and allowing for higher beam-beam tune shifts with corresponding higher luminosity.
+The possibility of installing a 7.5 T, 1 m long super-conducting wiggler in the RF/injection straight is also being studied.